Why a listing?

 Affiliation means that when you click on a merchant link on an affiliate web site, the merchant will give compensation to the web site if you buy something now or in the following days.
 This compensation represents several percent of the bought product price depending on merchant fixed criteria.

-This principle doesn’t affect the price you are going to pay at the merchant web site but will retrieve the effort put into the project.
+This principle doesn’t affect the price you are going to pay at the merchant web site but will reward the effort put into the project.

 Are all links affiliated?